AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 Thanks to the amazing progress of technology in the medical field, cancer patients can  more and more be saved.
 Detecting a certain number of cancerous cells, thus forming a crowd, may help for an early-stage diagnosis.

-The health sector continues to improve thanks to new technologies.

 Disaster management generally concerns overcrowding scenarios such as music events.
 If any panic breaks out among a crowd of thousands of persons, their lives are definitely in danger.
 Detect overcrowded areas as earlier as possible may avoid the worst scenario.

-Crowd detection enables  safety and monitoring procedures to be automated.
-It can be hepful to detect anomalies  and thereby predict risks.
+In addition, crowd detection enables  safety and monitoring procedures to be automated.
+It can be very helpful to detect anomalies  and thereby predict risks.

 Moreover, crowd detection is valuable for public event management.
 The supervisory authorities will receive a notification as soon as a public demonstration occures.
 Therfore, this will greatly assist them to restore calm and order.

-Another significant case where crowd detection can be relevant it comes to track suspicious activity.
+Another significant case where crowd detection can be relevant comes to track suspicious activity.
 For instance, people who are fighting necessarily attract other people and this may exacerbate the situation.
-So, with crowd detection the security officials receive information regarding suspicious activity in the area, and thus can intervene.
+So, with crowd detection the security officials receive information regarding suspicious activity in the area, and thus can rapidly intervene.

 <p align="center">
   <img width="754" height="140" src="/assets/images/crowd_detection/crowd_detection_app.png">